Skip to content

 user.setEmail("john.doe@example.com");

-boolean result = userService.saveOrUpdate(user); // Call saveOrUpdate method
+boolean result = userService.saveOrUpdate(user); // Call the saveOrUpdate method

 if (result) {